 Do you know which white paper, eBook, or video will help prospects from a specific industry, in a specific role, or with a specific need at each stage of their buying journey?

 Marketing Content vs. Content Marketing

-has long been a bit of a buzzword.
+Content marketing has long been a bit of a buzzword.
 Of course, every marketing endeavor involves content.
-So, what’s the difference between content marketing
+So, what’s the difference between content marketing and marketing content?

 Take a Strategic Look at Your Content

 Ready to get a grip on your content marketing approach?
 Fortunately, it’s a pretty painless task, assuming you already have a clear view of your ideal audience and have established guidelines to direct the tone of your content.
 First, take a quick inventory: